Azure VNet Route Selection

 Create a Custom Route Table Step-by-Step

 Start typing in “route table” in Microsoft Azure search bar and click on Route tables service.
-Click on the Add button to create a route table.
-Fill-in required parameters, including route table name, resource group, and press Create.
+Click on Add button to create a route table.
+Fill-in required parameters, including route table name, resource group and press Create.

-As the next step, we will associate the created route table with Subnet A. Click on the newly created route table and then on the Subnets button on the side menu.
+As the next step we will associate the created route table with Subnet A. Click on the newly create route table and then on Subnets button on the side menu.
 Click on the associate button and select the VNet and the Subnet.
-After this step, SUBNET-A-123 will have a default implicit route table replaced with the custom one.
+After this step SUBNET-A-123 will have default implicit route table replaced with the custom one.

 Azure Best Route Selection Process